 This article best explains why concert tickets are expensive.
 It applies not just to Western acts’ concerts but also of K-pop groups as well.

 …which always happen in Manila.

-GOT7 got a Cebu stop which was really so rare of an occasion but for almost every K-Pop concert and fanmeeting, they happen in Manila.
+GOT7 got a Cebu stop which was really so rare of an occasion but for almost every K-Pop event, they happen in Manila.
 And the venue?
 Either at SM Mall of Asia Arena or at the Smart Araneta Coliseum.
 For a fan who lives far from these venues, not only you have to save up for that precious concert ticket but also for transportation and accommodation.
 You’re lucky if you have supportive parents or helpful friends who will help lessen your expenses.
 But fret not, because we have tips to help you save up for that big day!